PaperCutSoftware/web-services-api-dot-net-core/beta-test-version/README.md

 10. Edit the `Program.cs` file so the correct security token (`Zuj0hiazoo5hahwa` in the above example) is used.

-    NOTE: In versions of PaperCut MF/NG prior to 19.2.3 the PaperCut namespace was not used.
-    So for instance

-        _serverProxy = new PaperCut.ServerCommandProxy(server, 9191, authToken);

-    should, in older releases, be

-        _serverProxy = new ServerCommandProxy(server, 9191, authToken);

 11. Compile and run using the command

         dotnet run